Karangetang

-Karangetang (also known as Api Siau) is a volcano on the north side of Siau Island off the coast of Sulawesi, Indonesia.
-The island is inhabited by 22,000 people.
-It is one of the most active volcanoes in Indonesia having erupted 41 times since 1675.
+Karangetang, also known as Api Siau ("Fire of Siau") is a volcano on the north side of Siau Island off the coast of Sulawesi, Indonesia.
+The island covers 160 km2, and had 46,459 inhabitants in mid 2023.
+It is one of the most active volcanoes in Indonesia, having erupted 41 times since 1675.
 A pyroclastic flow in 1997 killed three people.
+Karangetang is the tallest mountain in offshore North Sulawesi, at 1827 meters above sea level.

 Current activity

 In August 2007 an eruptive episode forced evacuations from nearby areas.

 On 9 June 2009 the Volcanological Survey of Indonesia raised the eruption alert status of Karangetang to Level Orange.

 On 6 August 2010 Karangetang again erupted, spewing lava and ash hundreds of meters into the air.
 Four villagers are missing.

 On 11 March 2011, a few hours after an earthquake in Japan caused a Pacific-wide tsunami, Mount Karangetang again erupted.
-There were no reports of serious damage or deaths, though lava and hot gas clouds were emitted onto its slopes.
+There were no reports of serious damage or casualties, though lava and hot gas clouds were emitted onto its slopes.

 On September 2, 2013, the volcano began erupting again.

-There was another spell of activity from November 2018 onwards, and yet others between 2013 and that.
+There was another spell of activity from November 2018 onwards.
 On 20 July 2019 a new eruption started, continuing as of October 2019.
 This was accompanied by effusion of lava.

+Dense white gas-and-steam plumes were visible from Karangetang on most days during 13-19 September, rising as high as 300 m.
+Seismicity during 1-7 September indicated lava from the SW side of Main Crater (S crater) continued to effuse but at a decreased rate, and that the number of earthquakes indicating avalanches had also decreased, according to Vulcanological Survey of Indonesia.